damast93/GaussianInfer/README.md

 # Implementation

 The Python implementation features a class `Gauss` which represents an affine-linear map with Gaussian noise.
-This is a morphism in the category **Gauss** described by [Fritz'20], and functions like `then` and `tensor` are provided to compose Gaussian maps.
+This is a morphism in the category **Gauss** described by [[Fritz'20]](https://www.sciencedirect.com/science/article/abs/pii/S0001870820302656), and functions like `then` and `tensor` are provided to compose Gaussian maps like in a symmetric monoidal category.
 The class `Infer` represents the inference engine.

 In the F# implementation, we do not model full Gaussian maps but only distributions.
-For conditioning of Gaussians, we directly implement the formula from [Fritz'20] using the Moore-Penrose Pseudoinverse.
-Of course, in realistic code you don't really want to compute inverses.
+For conditioning of Gaussians, we directly implement the explicit formula from [Fritz'20] using the Moore-Penrose Pseudoinverse.
+Of course, in realistic code, you don't really want to compute inverses or Schur complements.

 # Further Examples

 ## Kálmán filter

+We implement a 1-dimensional [Kálmán filter](https://en.wikipedia.org/wiki/Kalman_filter) for predicting the movement of some object, say a plane, from noisy measurements.

 ```python
 g = Infer()